Logo of letter V with bug antennae

 2.2File save / load

-Graphemes are indivisible meaningful characters that make a generated word.
+Graphemes are indivisible meaningful characters that make a generated word in Vocabug.
 Phonemes can be thought of as graphemes.
 If we use English words sky and shy as examples to illustrate this, sky is made up by the graphemes s + k + y, while shy is made up by sh + y.

 A single-length character following the syntax character \ ignores any meaning it might have had in the generator, including backslashes themselves.
 This way, anything including capital letters that have already been defined as categories, brackets, even spaces can be graphemes.